-This tutorial will guide you through expanding the map created in Making a Basic Map with new road meshes and a road network on top of them to allow for traffic and AI car navigation.
+This tutorial will guide you through expanding your map with new road meshes as well as a road network on top of them.

-This tutorial will also cover making a custom HUD map Mesh that's made from the aforementioned road meshes.
+This tutorial will also cover making a custom HUD map Mesh using your new road meshes.

 - Lucas' Simpsons Hit & Run Mod Launcher